Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 - complete programming tasks for structuring data, debugging results, and creating reports

-- use data visualisation techniques to identify data patterns and present visual narratives.
+- use data visualisation techniques to identify patterns and present visual narratives.

 For career success, the learning should continue after the course.
 Having gained foundational knowledge, graduates are primed for further training.
 They're also well positioned to adapt or add to their skill set to meet specific workplace demands.